5 Things to Know About the iPadOS 14.8 Update

 iPadOS 14.8 Problems

-iPad users are already reporting issues with iPadOS 14.8.
+iPad users are reporting issues with iPadOS 14.8.

 The current list of iPadOS 14 problems includes installation issues, Exchange problems, issues with first and third-party apps, issues with Face ID, UI lag, Wi-Fi issues, and Bluetooth issues.